gklyne/I-D/arcp/arcp.md

 Hash-based  {#hash-based}
 ----------

-An application where users can upload software distributions for virus checking needs to avoid duplication as users tend to upload `foo-1.2.tar` multiple times.
+A repository where users can annotate content of open source software distributions needs to avoid duplication, as users tend to upload `foo-1.2.tar` multiple times.

-The application calculates the `sha-256` checksum of the uploaded file to be in hexadecimal:
+The repository calculates the `sha-256` checksum of the uploaded file to be in hexadecimal:

     7f83b1657ff1fc53b92dc18148a1d65dfc2d4b1fa3d677284addd200126d9069